 Students may choose from two admission options:

 Here are some classes you may potentially take in preparation for graduate school.
-Please note that you may not need all of these courses to fulfill your graduate school pre-requisites.
-This list doesn't necessarily include courses needed for your major or general education requirements.
 Be sure to create your course plan in consultation with your advisor.

 ATR 3000 – Introduction to Athletic Training